John Rickman (psychoanalyst): Between the wars

 In 1919 Rickman went to Vienna to have analysis with Freud.
 He made many contacts there, including Karl Abraham (1877–1925) and Sándor Ferenczi (1873–1933).
 He continued with Freud until 1922, when he qualified as a psychoanalyst.
 In 1928 he travelled to Budapest to have treatment from Ferenczi.
 In 1934 Rickman began an analysis with Melanie Klein that was to continue, intermittently, until 1941 and again for some sessions after the war.
-In 1938 Dr Wilfred Bion, who had been working as a psychotherapist at the Tavistock Clinic, asked Rickman to be his training psychoanalyst.
+In 1938, Wilfred Bion, who had been working as a psychotherapist at the Tavistock Clinic, asked Rickman to be his training psychoanalyst.
 This was brought to a premature end by the onset of the second world war.

 Second World War

 At the beginning of 1940 Rickman was sent to Wharncliffe Hospital near Sheffield, where his work attracted considerable interest and admiration from army psychologists and psychiatrists, including Wilfred Bion, who visited him there.
 As a result of this reunion Bion drafted what came to be known as the Wharncliffe Memorandum, of which no copy has survived.
 It contained some of the first ideas on what was to become after the war the therapeutic community movement.
 Rickman joined the Royal Army Medical Corps (RAMC) and with the rank of major was posted to Northfield Military Hospital near Birmingham in July 1942.
 Most of the patients there were soldiers who could not manage army life.
 Rickman's approach was thoughtful, practical and hopeful, not typical of army psychiatrists of the day.
 Wilfred Bion asked to be transferred to Northfield and arrived in September of the same year.
 Here he initiated what has since been seen as a revolutionary experiment with groups which, though it lasted only six weeks, led to developments in the understanding and management of groups, not only in mental health but in public services and organisations.